piccoloa/piccoloa.github.io/_posts/2018-06-29-CultureShock.markdown

 Founder & CEO of Netflix"'
 comments: true
 date:   2018-06-29
 excerpt: 'Since I find myself repeating some of the content in this podcast often at work, I thought it could be useful to just share the link.
-I really appreciated the reference to company culture, principal one and how he learned from his mistakes at Pure Software.
-The Wisteria is from my backyard.'
+I really appreciated the reference to company culture, principal one and how he learned from his mistakes at Pure Software.'
 ---
 [Podcast Link](https://mastersofscale.com/reed-hastings-culture-shock/)